 - Add a group to the test.

-- Populate the test builder with the recorded requests using the browser recorder.
+- Import recorded requests using the browser recorder.

-- Populate the test builder with the requests included in a HAR file.
+- Import requests included in a HAR file.

 - Capture a variable when dealing with dynamic data, such as authentication tokens.